CB2 micro

 2 Before you begin the assembly

-If you are a beginner in soldering, take some time to read the information below, before you start soldering the CB2 micro KIT.
-If you are an experienced builder, you may choose to skip some sections, but it is recommended not to, so as to avoid problems associated with the assembly of this KIT.
+If you are a beginner in soldering, take some time to read the information below, before you start soldering the CB2 micro.
+If you are an experienced builder, you may choose to skip some sections, but it is recommended not to, so as to avoid problems associated with the assembly of the CB2 micro.

 2.1 Requirement tools

-The tools required to assemble the CB2 micro KIT are:
+The tools required to assemble the CB2 micro are:

 2.2 Soldering instructions